DamienCassou/nitrokey-documentation/nethsm/container.rst

 Refer to the following chapters to learn more about the respective differences.

-Test image
+Test Image
 ----------

 The image can be obtained from `Docker Hub <https://hub.docker.com/r/nitrokey/nethsm>`_.

 .. warning::

-   Do not use the test image under any circumstances in production environments.
+   Do not use the test image under any circumstances for production data and use cases.

-Tagging policy
+Tagging Policy
 ^^^^^^^^^^^^^^

 The images in the repository are tagged with the Git commit hash from the main branch of the `repository <https://github.com/nitrokey/nethsm>`__.